Shahram Chubin

 Shahram Chubin is a former nonresident senior fellow in the Carnegie Nuclear Policy Program.
 He was director of research at the Geneva Centre for Security Policy in Switzerland from 1996 until 2009.
-Born in Iran and educated in Britain and the United States, he is a Swiss national and before joining the GCSP, he taught at the Graduate Institute for International Studies in Geneva (1981–1996).
+Born in Iran and educated in Britain and the United States, he is a Swiss national and before joining the GCSP, he taught at the Graduate Institute of International Studies in Geneva (1981–1996).
 He received his doctorate from Columbia University.